anayanapalli/anayanapalli.github.io/_posts/2023-12-17-an-introverts-guide-to-posting-online.md

 We’re all terrified of being revealed as amateurs, but in fact, today it is the amateur—the enthusiast who pursues her work in the spirit of love (in French, the word means “lover”), regardless of the potential for fame, money, or career—who often has the advantage over the professional.
 Because they have little to lose, amateurs are willing to try anything and share the results.
 They take chances, experiment, and follow their whims.
 Sometimes, in the process of doing things in an unprofessional way, they make new discoveries.

-> “In the beginner’s mind, there are many possibilities.
-In the expert’s mind, there are few.” —Shunryu Suzuki
+> In the beginner’s mind, there are many possibilities.
+In the expert’s mind, there are few. —Shunryu Suzuki

 Amateurs are not afraid to make mistakes or look ridiculous in public.
 They’re in love, so they don’t hesitate to do work that others think of as silly or just plain stupid.